 - Reliability (freedom from random error)

 - Goodness of fit (between the approach being taken and the data being examined).
-The goodness-of-fit statistics are: Goodness of Fit Index = 0.92, Adjusted Goodness of Fit Index = 0.91 and Normed Fit Index = 0.90.
+The goodness-of-fit statistics were: Goodness of Fit Index = 0.92, Adjusted Goodness of Fit Index = 0.91 and Normed Fit Index = 0.90.

 Safeguards were also built into the model so that if a single source was used in various places (such as wRatings data going into both the Customer Satisfaction category and the Innovation category), it wouldn’t be overweighted.

 In the end, the model confirmed that:

 - Taken together, the five dimensions reflect a single higher-level construct (corporate “effectiveness”) and that each has a substantial factor loading on that construct.
-The following are the range of loadings observed for each dimension from 2012 through 2018 using a variety of statistical estimation methods: Customer Satisfaction is 0.56 to 0.68, Employee Engagement and Development 0.51 to 0.66, Innovation 0.58 to 0.83, Social Responsibility 0.68 to 0.81 and Financial Strength 0.56 to 0.63.
+The following are the range of loadings observed for each dimension from 2012 through 2019 using a variety of statistical estimation methods: Customer Satisfaction 0.48 to 0.68, Employee Engagement and Development 0.51 to 0.66, Innovation 0.58 to 0.83, Social Responsibility 0.68 to 0.81 and Financial Strength 0.56 to 0.71.

 A diagram of the structural model as specified in SPSS AMOS is available from the Drucker Institute upon request.